samudinzul/flutter_rest_api_vectolabs/README.md

 # Flutter REST Api

--Building a REST api app with Flutter.
+- Building a REST api app with Flutter.

--Get all product data and get all product data by id.
+- Get all product data and get all product data by id.

 # Screenshots